caesarra2/C-language-basics/README.md

 ## Strings

-What is a string?
-A string is a series of characters stored in consecutive bytes of memory.
-(This is important to remember) This implies that you can store a string as an array of 'char', with each character kept in its own array element.
+What is a string? **A string is a series of characters stored in consecutive bytes of memory, terminated by a null character.** (This is important to remember)
+This implies that you can store a string as an array of 'char', with each character kept in its own array element.

 C language style strings have a special feature.
 The last character of every string must be the *null character*.
 It is written as \0 and it marks the end of a string.